jorendorff/talks/algebraic-data-types/adts.md

 Hence "sum types".

-Another reason is that *the number of different possible values* in a discriminated union is, quite simply, the *sum* of the number of different values each constructor can create.
+Another reason is that *the number of different possible values* in a sum type is, quite simply, the *sum* of the number of different values each constructor can create.

 Maybe you can also see why tuples are called "product types".

     data Curry = Red | Green | Panang | Massaman  --  4 curries